PacketFabric/packetfabric-api-examples/docs/examples/orderbackbonevirtualcircuit.rst

 Ordering a Backbone Virtual Circuit
 ==========================

-Much like :ref:`Ordering a port <example-orderport>`, ordering a Virtual Circuit is a series of API calls to gather all the information needed to complete the order.
+Much like :ref:`ordering a port <example-orderport>`, ordering a Virtual Circuit is a series of API calls to gather all the information needed to complete the order.